rtorrent-community/rtorrent-docs/docs/cookbook.rst

     That pages also links to a `sed script`_ that can transform old snippets you found on the web and might want to use to using the new command names.

-    :ref:`rtorrent-cli` shows you how you can prevent *rTorrent* from adding most of the old names as aliases for the new ones, by using the ``-D -I`` command line options.
+    :ref:`rtorrent-cli` section shows you how you can prevent *rTorrent* from adding most of the old names as aliases for the new ones, by using the ``-D -I`` command line options.